lwjohnst86/analyzing-cohorts-course/slides/chapter_3_video_2.md

 `@script`
 What is a confounder?
-It is a variable that could influence both the outcome and exposure.
+It is a variable that could influence both the exposure and outcome.
 While you may have learned about confounding in other courses, understanding it is essential to making valid inferences.

 ---